-1905 - The drydock Dewey leaves Solomon's Island, Md., en route through the Suez Canal to the Philippines to serve as repair base.
-It is the longest towing job accomplished at the time, guided by a tugboat, a pair of colliers and a storeship: Potomac, Brutus, Caesar, and Glacier arriving at its destination nearly six months later, July 10, 1906.
+1905 - The dry dock Dewey leaves Solomon's Island, Md., en route through the Suez Canal to the Philippines to serve as repair base.
+It is the longest towing job accomplished at the time, guided by the tug Potomac, a pair of colliers Brutus and Caesar, and the storeship Glacier, arriving at its destination nearly six months later, July 10, 1906.

 1941 - Rear Adm.
 Ben Moreell, chief of Bureau of Yards and Docks, requests construction battalions be recruited.